sebastian-zm/os/README.md

 ## Installing Cisco Packet Tracer

-To fully install Cisco Packet Tracer, once you have booted the OS, you have to run:
+To fully install Cisco Packet Tracer, once you have installed the OS, you have to run:

 ```bash
 # Install Cisco Packet Tracer
 curl -sSL https://raw.githubusercontent.com/thiagoojack/packettracer-fedora/refs/heads/main/setup.sh | sh
 ```

 This is because the script writes to both /var (which can only be modified after installation) and other locations (which cannot be modified after instalation).
+Don't worry about errors.

 ## Using the OS Image